HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 However, first we need to solve the problem of joined nuclei.

 ## Separating joined nuclei
-Back our first problem of the four apparently separate light purple nuclei being labelled as a single nucleus.
+Our first problem is how to deal four apparently distinct nuclei (labelled with a light purple colour) being segmented as a single nucleus.
 Referring to the images above, three of the light purple nuclei are visibly touching, so it is not surprising that they have been labelled as a single nucleus.